Post Written By AutoPadre

-While both belts are driven by your engine's crankshaft, the timing belt and the serpentine belt are not the same thing and serve different functions in your vehicle.
+While your engine's crankshaft drives both belts, the timing belt and the serpentine belt are not the same thing and serve very different functions in your vehicle.

 |Timing Belt||Serpentine Belt|